-TUITION FEE-The tuition and general fee for students who do not reside on the campus is \$450 a semester.
-Payment of this fee entitles the student to instruction; use of the Law Library and the University Library; admission to lectures, concerts, etc., in Washington Hall; medical services as indicated on page 16; use of the Rockne Memorial, the athletic fields and the University golf course (a green fee of 25 cents is charged); admission to athletic contests at Notre Dame; a copy of each issue of The Scholastic, news magazine of the University; and a copy of the Dome, yearbook of the University.
+TUITION FEE-The tuition and general fee for students who do not reside on the campus is \$500 a semester.
+Payment of this fee entitles the student to instruction; use of the Law Library and the University Library; admission to lectures, concerts, etc., in Washington Hall; medical services as indicated on page 18; use of the Rockne Memorial, the athletic fields and the University golf course (a green fee of 50 cents is charged); admission to athletic contests at Notre Dame; a copy of each issue of The Scholastic, news magazine of the University; and a copy of the Dome, yearbook of the University.

-COMBINED FEE FOR RESIDENCE, BOARD, TUITION, ETC.-A student who lives in Fisher Hall is charged a combined fee of \$880-\$910 a semester, the precise amount being determined by the room occupied.
-Payment of this fee entitles the student to residence in Fisher Hall, meals in the University Dining Hall, laundry to the extent of normal requirements, and to the other services and facilities enumerated above under TUITION FEE.
+COMBINED FEE FOR RESIDENCE, BOARD, TUITION, ETC.-A student who lives in Fisher Hall is charged a combined fee of \$930-\$960 a semester, the precise amount being determined by the room occupied.
+Payment of this fee entitles the student to residence in Fisher Hall, meals in the University Dining Hall, laundry to the extent of normal requirements, and to the other services and facilities enumerated above under Tuition Fee.

-DEPOSIT FOR SPECIAL FEES-Students are required to deposit \$30 at the beginning of the academic year.
+Deposit \$30 at the beginning of the academic year.
 This deposit represents an estimate of the cost of special fees payable during the academic year.
 Against the sum deposited there is a fixed annual charge of \$1.75, the price of a year's subscription to the Notre Dame Lawyer.
 A diploma fee of \$15 is charged against the deposit of third-year students.
 Any difference between the estimated and the actual charges during the year is adjusted at the end of the year.

-LATE REGISTRATION FEE-If a student is permitted to register after the final date fixed for registration (page 42), a late-registration fee is charged.
+LATE REGISTRATION FEE-If a student is permitted to register after the final date fixed for registration (page 44), a late-registration fee is charged.

 PAYMENT OF FEES-All fees are payable in advance prior to the beginning of the semester.
-In case of need, a deferredpayment plan is available.
+In case of need, a deferred-payment plan is available.

 The regulations regarding fees, portions of which are summarized above, are set out in full in The General Bulletin of the University.
 Any fee may be changed at any time without prior notice, and new charges may be added without prior notice.